dev0558/Log-Analyzer-Tool-/README.md

 The Log Analyzer Tool automates the process of analyzing server logs to detect potential security threats.
 It identifies suspicious IPs based on failed login attempts and provides:
 - Detailed reports of suspicious activity.
 - Visualizations for easier interpretation.
+- Please read my report and also inspect my code to understand the tool in details

 ## Features